 How Do You Choose the Right Paternity Test?

-Choosing the right paternity test from the dozens that are out there mostly comes down to what you’re looking for.
+Choosing the best paternity test from the dozens that are out there mostly comes down to what you’re looking for.

 People who are curious about their ancestry may want to spend less money and use a home paternity test.
 This is where you collect the samples at home and send them in to be analyzed.
 The results are still 99.99% reliable and have a lower price tag, but you can't use them as evidence in court.
 MyHeritage offers to help you find your family through DNA testing.
 Many companies that offer court-admissible tests also have less expensive peace of mind home testing kits.
 You can even pick up home DNA test in most pharmacies.